tooleks/photo-blog/README.md

 Create the `./frontend/env.ts` file from the example `./frontend/env.ts.example`.
 Setup API connection credentials.

-Run the following command (within the `./frontend` directory) to start a web-server.
+Run the following command (within the `./frontend` directory) to start a web-server:

 ```
 npm run start